Everything you need to get involved, have fun, and enjoy the college experience

 Alpha Chi is a national college honor society whose purpose is to promote academic excellence and exemplary character among college and university students and to honor those achieving such distinction.
 At York College, only the top five percent of the junior class and the top 10 percent of the senior class are admitted to membership.

-The Pre-Medical Society is an organization open to any students interested in the medical field.
+Pre-Medical Society The Pre-Medical Society is an organization open to any students interested in the medical field.
 It provides a template for peer support, course guidance and application preparation, offering opportunities for involvement in medically oriented activities, fundraisers and educational experiences.
 Health and wellness are promoted on campus through increasing awareness, education and prevention.
-For more information contact us at firstname.lastname@example.org.
+For more information, contact us at email@example.com.

 PRSSA: Public Relations Student Society of America

-The purpose of the Anime club is to expose the student population to Japanese Animation.
-To create an open atmosphere to exchange ideas and knowledge in regard to aspects of Anime as well as Japanese culture; To hold marathons and meetings to watch and discuss anime together as a group; To involve the members in field trips to Anime conventions and other aspects of Japanese culture in addition to gaining a broader scope on widely attended events surrounding Japanese culture.
+Anime Club The purpose of the Anime club is to expose the student population to Japanese Animation.
+To create an open atmosphere to exchange ideas and knowledge in regard to aspects of Anime as well as Japanese culture; to hold marathons and meetings to watch and discuss anime together as a group; to involve the members in field trips to Anime conventions and other aspects of Japanese culture in addition to gaining a broader scope on widely attended events surrounding Japanese culture.

 Without friends and family, we are alone.
 In the past, individuals with intellectual disabilities have not had the opportunity to have friends outside of their own environment.
 By becoming a College Buddy, volunteers offer a Buddy the chance to explore a new way of life.
 By becoming a College Buddy, you will not only befriend someone with a developmental disability, but you will also learn about yourself in the process.